Kyle Sandilands: Virgin Mary comments

-On 19 September 2019, Sandilands commented on air that the Mother of Jesus was a "liar who got knocked up behind a camel shed" (a skeptical reference to the virgin birth of Jesus), among other related comments.
+On 19 September 2019, Sandilands commented on air that the Mother of Jesus was a "liar who got knocked up behind a camel shed" (a sceptical reference to the virgin birth of Jesus), along with describing those who follow Islam and Christianity as "...dumb as dog sh*t".
 Sandilands later apologised for the remarks; but this did not pacify protesters, who on 23 September called for Sandilands to be sacked, likening the situation to the sacking of Israel Folau earlier that year.
 The Kyle and Jackie O Show returned to air on 30 September 2019 following a week off air.

-Monkeypox Comments
+Monkeypox comments

-In 2022 Sandilands claimed that monkeypox was a 'big gay disease' and that “only the gays” are contracting monkeypox.
-He later claimed that “no one else is giving the gays the warning.”
+In 2022, Sandilands claimed that monkeypox was a "big gay disease" and that "only the gays" are contracting monkeypox.
+He later claimed that "no one else is giving the gays the warning."

+Fatphobic comments

+Across his career, Sandilands made numerous fatphobic insults, most notably on the 2006 season of Australian Idol.
+The former panellist openly admitted to judging Australian Idol contestants' future success based on their weight.
+In 2006, he told 16-year-old Jessica Mauboy to "lose the jelly belly" and warned Kate DeAraugo to work on her "tuck shop lady arms".
+Kyle claimed he was helping the contestants "be the best they can be".
+"For some reason, people think I don't like women that are overweight," he said.
+"If they're fat, then I say to them they should lose weight."The 51-year-old has also made other comments about other celebrities and journalists, often using it as an insult when somebody has made a negative comment towards him.
+Most prominently in 2012, he called a News Limited journalist a "fat, bitter thing" and a "fat slag" after she gave his show a Night with the Stars a negative review.
+"What a fat bitter thing you are, you deputy editor of an online thing.
+You've got a nothing job anyway," Kyle said on air.
+"You're a piece of sh*t.
+You little troll...
+You should be fired from your job," According to the Sydney Morning Herald, he also claimed that he would "hunt [her] down" for her review.